 In 2002, in a column in the Observer, Kemp defended Holyrood from attack.

 The more that its implacable critics attack the Scottish Parliament and the more they attempt to discredit it upon whatever pretext comes to hand, the more they seem to feed the case for independence.
 If they calculate that Scotland will be persuaded to renounce what devolution it has and return to the full embrace of the Union Parliament, they are surely misguided.
-The result might The result might be just the opposite.
+The result might be just the opposite.